0xProject/0x-protocol-specification/v3/v3-specification.md

 ### Execution

-An `Execution` event is emitted whenever a transaction is executed through the `AssetProxyOwner`.
+An `Execution` event is emitted whenever a transaction is executed through the `ZeroExGovernor`.

 ```solidity
 event Execution(uint256 indexed transactionId);